ilbertt/browse-me/README.md

     uv run main.py
     ```

-You can change the prompt in the `main.py` file to suit your needs.
+You can change the prompts in the `main.py` file to suit your needs.